pippinbarr/cart253-2019/modules/core-javascript-objects/core-javascript-objects.md

 ---

-This gets ugly if we have more than one object we want to track this kind of information for, since we need new variables for each one...
+This starts to get ugly if we have more than one object we want to track this kind of information for, since we need new variables for each one...

 ```javascript
 // Object 1's information